Shader Toggler

 Preface

-To get started, you will need to download the ReShade add-on version.
-You can find more information on this here.
+First, download the ReShade add-on version.
+You can find more details here.

 Requirements

-To use the Shader Toggler, you will need to download the add-on itself from the official GitHub repository.
-Make sure to download the correct version for your game.
+To use the Shader Toggler, download the add-on from its official GitHub page.
+Make sure to get the right version for your game.

 ../_images/shadertoggler.jpg